Irresistible Dumpling Recipes from Around the World

 South of our border, dumplings get a tropical makeover … and a lot of creative freedom for interpretation.

 Although empanadas were born in Galicia, Spain and are found anywhere with a colonial Spanish presence, they got their glow-up in Latin America, where every country has its own variations.
-Start with Healthier Empanada Dough and let this tasty beef, green olive, raisin, and potato filling recipe take you to the finish line.
+Start with this recipe's homemade dough and let the tasty beef, raisin, and black olive filling take you to the finish line.

 When a dumpling is also known as a festival, a party in your mouth is basically promised.
 These traditional, lightly sweet Jamaican deep-fried fritters are a beloved beachside street snack, and deserve a spot at your kitchen table, too.

 Explore these next Yummly articles for additional ways to feed your soul — and your tastebuds.